BioBoost/object-oriented-programming-and-javafx/using_git_for_exercises/using_git_for_exercises.md

 The next step consist of creating a remote repository on the gitlab server.

 Goto http://git.labict.be, login using your account and create a new repository by selecting the **New Project** option at the front page.
-Give the repository a name following this format: `oop2_solutions_your_name` where you `your_name` with your actual name.
+Give the repository a name following this format: `oop2_solutions`.
 Make sure to make repository private.

 It is also a good idea to provide a description to the repository.
 For example: 'Contains all the solution of the course Object Oriented Programming with JavaFX'.